wipup/ides/README.md

 keytool -v -list -keystore ./cacerts.jks
 ```

-  The default password of Glassfish' keystore is changeit
+  The default password of Glassfish's keystore is changeit

   3. Delete the expired certificate using its alias name